utshomax/postman-docs/src/pages/docs/collaborating-in-postman/roles-and-permissions.md

 * **Partner Manager** (Internal) - Manages all Partner Workspaces within an organization.
 Controls Partner Workspace settings and visibility, and can send invites to partners.
 * **Partner** (External) - All partners are automatically granted the Partner role at the team level.
 Partners can only access the Partner Workspaces they've been invited to.

-You can also [assign](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#managing-workspace-roles) partner roles at the workspace level:
+You can [assign](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#managing-workspace-roles) partner roles at the workspace level:

 * **Partner Lead** (External) - Can invite other partners from their organization to join a Partner Workspace.

 All partners are assigned Workspace Editor or Viewer roles when invited to a Partner Workspace.
 To learn more about workspace level permissions, see [Workspace roles](#workspace-roles).

+You can also assigned partners roles at the collection level.
+All partners are assigned the Collection Viewer role when invited to a Partner Workspace.
+To learn more about collection level permissions, see [Collection roles](#collection-roles).

 > Your team must have [available seats](/docs/administration/billing/#changing-your-plan) or [Auto-Flex enabled](/docs/administration/billing/#using-auto-flex) to invite a partner as a Workspace Editor.
 Otherwise, the partner will be assigned the Workspace Viewer role.
 Assigning a partner the Workspace Viewer role doesn't consume paid seats.